milonmaze/privacy-terms-observatory-beta/www.marcus.com/us/en/privacy-policy.md

 Updates to this Privacy Policy
 Other Privacy Disclosures

-If you have signed up for, applied for, have or previously had one of our consumer Products, the Marcus Consumer Privacy Notice will apply to you.
+If you have signed up for, applied for, have or previously had one of our consumer Products with a Marcus brand, the Marcus Consumer Privacy Notice will apply to you.
 This provides more information about how we collect and share your personal information and outlines certain choices you may have.
-If there is a conflict between this Online Privacy Policy and any privacy notice, disclosure, policies or terms relating to any Product, the privacy notice, disclosure, policies or terms relating to the Product will govern.
+If there is a conflict between this Privacy Policy and any privacy notice, disclosure, policies or terms relating to any Product, the privacy notice, disclosure, policies or terms relating to the Product will govern.

 Other Goldman Sachs Relationships